 The second dimension relates to the functions and roles that regional middle powers play.
 From a realist perspective, roles are the result of material power differences in the system.
 Holsti identifies three types of role in the classical balance of power: aggressors, defenders, and balancers.
 On the other side of the spectrum, constructivist interpretations focus on state identity as influencing its foreign policy role.
 Constructivists, meanwhile, posit that identity formation is the result of socialization, interaction, and learning.
-This identity is often twofold: how a state views itself and how others view the state.
+This identity is often twofold: how a state views itself and how others view it.
 States within a regional hierarchy present a narrative of themselves and their position in the system, and others either recognize it or not.
 From this perspective, regional middle powers go through the process of identity formation grounded in the interaction with others over position and identity in the regional system.
 In other words, middle powers are those that identify themselves with a middle-ranking position and other states recognize them as such.
+As Wohlforth et al. argue, “there will be no status without recognition.”
+For example, small Gulf states took an active role in regional affairs.
+The role that Qatar created for themselves was that of mediator.
+Yet, Qatar have not yet found a comfortable role in which to exercise a middle-power status.
+Even though Qatar became recognized for their efforts in regional disputes, their status as middle power was not recognized and it is perceived as “punching above its weight”.

 Frazier and Stewart-Ingersoll identify three types of national roles for regional powers in the Middle East: regional leader, protector, and custodian.
-A regional leader is an actor that takes initiatives in shaping regional outcomes to align with their preferences.
-A regional leader coordinates policies and security initiatives.
+A regional leader is an actor that takes initiatives in shaping regional outcomes to align with their preferences and coordinates policies and security initiatives.
 In the Middle East, Egypt played such a role in the Arab–Israeli conflict, in particular.
 Egypt coordinated policies among Arab states to align with its interests.
-A custodian role is, however, one that involves maintain security orders, through conflict management, mediation, etc. Saudi Arabia has long played the role of the regional custodian through leading Arab proposals of peace for the Arab–Israeli conflict.
-The protector is, however, the actor that faces external threats to regional order.
-Following the Islamic Revolution in Iran in 1979, Iraq played this role by challenging Iran’s Islamic model in the Iran–Iraq War.
+A custodian role is one that maintains security orders, through conflict management, mediation, etc. Saudi Arabia has long played the role of the regional custodian through leading Arab proposals of peace for the Arab–Israeli conflict.
+The protector is one that faces external threats to the regional order.
+During several historical periods, several regional powers emerged to resist the international penetration of the region.
+Egypt, under the rule of Gamal Abdel Nasser attempted to protect the region from the international penetration of great powers during the Cold War.
+Post-1979 Iran aims to play the role of protector through sponsoring resistance movements in the region against Israel and Western penetration.